Kerry Drake: Characters and story

 When the strip began, Drake was a criminal investigator for the district attorney.
 Later, after the murder of his secretary and fiancée, Sandy Burns, by Trinket and Bulldozer, he left the DA's office and joined his city's police force.
 Kerry fought Dr. Prey, the Man with No Face, and many others.
 The stories had plenty of suspense, action and danger, but unlike Dan Dunn, who had followed early Dick Tracy in often explosive shoot-out resolutions of crime, the emphasis was on how Drake traced clues with up-to-date crime analysis tools to solve complex cases that gradually unfolded and intrigued readers.

 White-haired Drake was attractive and intelligent, while his nefarious opponents were initially drawn with facial distortion (an evil-is-ugly convention for villains that was also found in the cartooning of Pete Hoffman and Chester Gould).
-Under Gumen, however, the artwork became more consistently photorealistic.
+Cartooning of Sururi Gümen, on the other hand, consistently made the artwork look more realistic.
 Meanwhile, Drake advanced in his career and developed in his personal life as Saunders combined action and drama.
 In 1957, Drake married Mindy, a police widow, and when they had quadruplets, he had to balance the conflicting demands of work and family.
 His younger brother, private eye David, better known as Lefty, then took over more of the adventuring and case resolution.

 Awards and reprints

 In 1970, Andriola received a Reuben Award for "Kerry Drake by Alfred Andriola," without acknowledging that it was written by Saunders and ghost-drawn by Gumen.
 Saunders quit shortly after that, at which point Andriola became the official writer, although even then, according to Markstein, he hired ghost authors.

-That Andriola had, for many years, been doing nothing, not even inking or lettering, on the strip - other than collecting the credit and the lion's share of the remunerative rewards - was fairly well known to comics industry professionals, resulting in the thinly-veiled comic story Success Story in the 1964 debut issue of Warren Publishing's black&white horror-comic magazine Creepy.
+That Andriola had, for many years, been doing nothing, not even inking or lettering, on the strip - other than collecting the credit and the lion's share of the remunerative rewards - was fairly well known to comics industry professionals, resulting in the thinly veiled comic story Success Story in the 1964 debut issue of Warren Publishing's black&white horror-comic magazine Creepy.
 In the story, written by Archie Goodwin and illustrated by Al Williamson, a successful strip creator, Baldo Smudge, has been farming out the various tasks involved in his strip to a ghost writer, ghost penciller, and ghost inker.
 When all three 'ghosts' meet due to unfortunate timing outside Smudge's house, they march in as a trio to demand fair credit and wages.
 Smudge kills all three and throws their bodies in a swamp - of course the corpses come back to exact revenge.

 When Andriola died in 1983, Drake ended with him, with the last strip running June 26, 1983.

 Many of the earlier episodes were republished in comic book form by Harvey Comics and later by Blackthorne Publishing in its Reuben Award Winner Series.